128technology/docs/docs/concepts_metadata.md

 There are three main types of metadata in use within the 128T router:
 1. Session metadata.
 This is the ‘signaling exchange’ sent between routers.
 It occurs at the outset of a session, during a metadata handshake, and will reoccur when properties of the session change and need to be re-signaled.
 2. Per-packet metadata.
 This type of metadata is mostly associated with changes made to packets regardless of what session they are associated with.
-An example of this would be fabric fragmentation strategy which adds unencrypted metadata to a series of packets telling the egress node how to reassemble them.
+An example of this is when 128T needs to fragment packets destined for another 128T; in this case, it adds "fabric fragmentation" metadata to each of the pieces, telling the egress node how to reassemble them.
 3. BFD metadata.
 In a unique category unto itself, BFD metadata appears in every BFD packet exchanged between routers.
 It is a lightweight payload used to communicate service changes (e.g., when an active node fails and activity is resumed by a highly available counterpart), used as part of the BFD application to measure link quality.

 ## Metadata Insertion